CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 It is possible to create multiple logins.
 You can for example make different logins for different users, and/or to enable or disable specific features per login.
-You can for example make a login that with the features to track clicks enabled, and a second login for which this feature is disabled.
+You can for example set up a login that with click tracking enabled, and a second login for which this feature is disabled.
 Based on your needs, you can then use one of these logins to inject mail.

 ## Examples

-To demonstrate how easy connecting to SMTPeter is we will give you three simple steps showing how to set up SMTPeter, with descriptions of the configuration of various programs.
+To demonstrate how easy it is to connect with SMTPeter, we have three examples of how to set SMTPeter for different email clients.

-First you have to login into SMTPeter's dashboard and create a SMTP login.
-Please remember the password or copy it to your application.
+Before you set up your client, you first have to open SMTPeter's dashboard and create a SMTP login.
+Remember the password or copy it immediately to your application, because this is the only time that you are going to see it.
 Internally, all passwords are encrypted by SMTPeter, so if you lose it, you will have to create a new password.

 ### Configure your application

-The SMTP configuration is of course application dependent.
+The SMTP configuration is application dependent.
 We have examples for a couple of well known email programs:

 * [Mozilla Thunderbird](thunderbird "Example of setting up Mozilla Thunderbird")